Asian Australians: Census definition

-Given that ancestry is the primary statistical measure of ethnicity or cultural origins in Australia, and that the different ancestry groups may have distinct histories, cultures, and geographical origins, information on Australians with ancestry from Asia is found at the respective articles for each separate article (e.g. Chinese Australian, Indian Australian, etc.)
+Ancestry is the primary statistical measure of ethnicity or cultural origins in Australia.
+The different ancestry groups may have distinct histories, cultures, and geographical origins.
+Therefore, information on Australians with ancestry from Asia can be found in the respective articles for each separate article (e.g., Chinese Australians, Indian Australians, etc.).

-Notably, Australians of Middle Eastern ancestries are not classified as part of the Asian category under the ASCCEG and are separately classified under North African and Middle Eastern.
-This includes Australians of Arab, Turkish and Iranian ancestries, but Armenians, for example, are classified as Central Asian and therefore part of the Asian category.
+It is important to note that Australians of Middle Eastern ancestries are not classified as part of the Asian category under the ABS's Australian Standard Classification of Cultural and Ethnic Groups (ASCCEG).
+Instead, they are separately classified under North African and Middle Eastern.
+This includes Australians of Arab, Turkish and Iranian ancestries.
+However, Armenians, for example, are classified as Central Asian and therefore part of the Asian category.

 History

 Gold rush

-Chinese immigration to Australia increased significantly during the Victorian gold rush in the 1850s and 1860s.
-While some Chinese arrived in Australia as early as 1818, Chinese immigration increased dramatically during the gold rush.
-Conflict arose between Chinese and Australian communities due to prejudice and misunderstanding, leading to riots at Lambing Flat and Buckland.
-Anti-Chinese laws enacted by Australian colonies were the precursor to the White Australia policy in 1901-1973.
+The Victorian gold rush of the 1850s and 1860s witnessed a significant rise in Chinese immigration to Australia.
+While small numbers of Chinese settlers had arrived as early as 1818, the gold rush triggered a dramatic increase in their presence.
+However, existing prejudices and cultural misunderstandings led to conflict between Chinese and European communities, culminating in violent riots at Lambing Flat and Buckland.
+These tensions resulted in the enactment of anti-Chinese legislation by various Australian colonies, foreshadowing the implementation of the discriminatory White Australia policy from 1901 to 1973.

 Afghan cameleers

-During the period from the 1860s to 1900, small groups of cameleers, mostly from British India but also from Afghanistan, Egypt, and Turkey, were shipped in and out of Australia on three-year contracts to service the inland pastoral industry.
+During the period from the 1860s to 1900, small groups of cameleers, mostly from British India but also from other countries including Afghanistan, Egypt, Iran, and Turkey, were shipped in and out of Australia on three-year contracts to service the inland pastoral industry.
 These workers, who were commonly referred to as "Afghans" or "Ghans", were responsible for carting goods and transporting wool bales by camel train.
 Most of the cameleers were Muslims, with a sizeable minority being Sikhs from the Punjab region.
 They established camel-breeding stations and rest house outposts, known as caravanserai, throughout inland Australia, creating a permanent link between the coastal cities and remote cattle and sheep grazing stations.
 This practice continued until around the 1930s, when the cameleers were largely replaced by automobiles.

 Immigration restriction

-In the 1870s and 1880s, the trade union movement protested against foreign labour, particularly Asian labour.
-The union movement was critical of Asian workers, especially Chinese workers, who did not join unions and were willing to work for lower wages and conditions.
-Landowners in rural areas argued that Asian workers were necessary for development in tropical Queensland and the Northern Territory.
-Without Asian workers, these regions would allegedly be abandoned.
-In response to union pressure, legislation was passed between 1875 and 1888 to exclude further Chinese and Asian immigration.
+During the 1870s and 1880s, the trade union movement in Australia raised concerns about the impact of foreign labour particularly from Asia, on the lives of Australian workers.
+These concerns, fuelled by anxieties about economic competition and cultural differences, led to calls for restrictions on immigration.
+While some argued that Asian labourers were essential for development in tropical regions, union pressure ultimately led to the introduction of legislation between 1875 and 1888 aimed at curbing Chinese immigration.
+These policies, though motivated by a mix of economic and social factors, also contributed to the marginalization and exploitation of non-European workers, including Asian and Chinese immigrants, by limiting their access to better wages and working conditions.